KDE/kde-builder/doc/chapter_04/conf-options-table.md

 Type: String, Available since: 1.16

-If this option is set to a value other than 0 (zero), kdesrc-build will force the source update to bring the module to the exact revision given, even if options like [branch](#conf-branch) are in effect.
+If this option is set to a value other than 0 (zero), kde-builder will force the source update to bring the module to the exact revision given, even if options like [branch](#conf-branch) are in effect.
 If the module is already at the given revision then it will not